Welcome to today's edition of the Rush 24-7 podcast.

 When liberals get power politically and start putting together policy, what's the policy going to be?

-Senior citizens won't eat, the poor won't get off the soup lines, uh, the only people that make it big are the rich, and we got to find a way to take away from them what they've worked for.
+And we've got to find a way to take away from them what they've worked for.

 Conservatism, when it gets power and starts defining policy, you get things like welfare reform, which is rooted in the belief that people who work, which is where many people derive their identity, will experience achievement and pride, will be motivated to go even further.

-So it's not complicated At all to explain the difference.
+So it's not complicated at all to explain the difference.

-This is what has been missing in Republican Party politics, philosophically, for way too many years and needs to return.
+This is what has been missing in Republican Party politics philosophically for way too many years and needs to return.

 Back after this, my friends, stay with us.